hilbix/sshcopydev/README.md

 >
 > This is only published for others to be meant to be helpful in case they need a method like this to just copy a device in a situation, where you only have an ssh connection and barely nothing more.

+- This only needs `sftp` access to the remote machine using `ssh` key-files.
+- So all you need prepare is, that you can do `sftp root@broken.host` without any password prompt
+- Then you can copy a device (which possibly contains errors)
+- If the network connection breaks the `copy` stops, puts you into a shell, which you then exit if.
+- If the remote machine crashes (it is broken, right?) you can reboot it into rescue again and continue.
+- Note that the local machine (where you run this) needs to to be rock solid stable.
+If not, choose something different.
+- Note that the remote device must not be altered during this process.
+However it can be accessed with different names, just in case.
+  - For example, I had a Linux machine which became so instable, that it often only booted in a very tiny (BSD) rescue which only offered ssh access and nearly no Linux specific tools.
+  - Because of this this method allows 2 different device names, such that you can switch between 2 sets of rescue while the copy runs.
+Just edit SETTINGS accordingly before(!) starting the `copy`.

 ## How to use

 Assumptions: